 2 a.m arrived and they came to check on me… I had dilated to 5 cm!
 My plan was working, and even I was shocked.
 I begged the nurse to just break my water and we could get this show on the road.
 The nurse actually began to take me seriously.
 She phoned the doctor and asked for the doctor to break my water, but the doctor told her no. Ugh, frustrated again!
 The nurse asked me if I wanted my epidural and I told her we could wait.
 My contractions weren’t even bad at all.

 A couple more hours passed it was almost five in the morning.
 The nurse came in to check on me again with the doctor.
 I had progressed to 7 cm.
 The doctor now agreed to break my water.
-The nurse asked me if I wanted my epidural now, I was hesitant because the contractions still weren’t bad.
-I thought I had more time, but I agreed to get it.
-The nurse then told my cousin to call my husband immediately.
-My cousin told my husband to come to the hospital she believed the baby would come soon.
+The nurse asked me if I wanted my epidural now, I was hesitant because the contractions still weren’t bad and I thought I had more time, but I agreed to get it.
+The nurse then told my cousin to call my husband and tell him to come to the hospital she believed the baby would come soon.
 Now I started to think the nurse was crazy and I was trying to not get too excited.
 I received my epidural and the doctor broke my water around 6 am.
 Once the nurse and doctor left, my cousin and I went to sleep.

 Thirty mins later I woke up to this intense pressure down below and what felt like blood dripping down my leg.
 I woke my cousin up and said Ronee I think the baby is coming.
 My cousin still in a fog of sleep went and got the nurse.
 When the nurse came in she said yes the baby is coming, and started to radio for a doctor to come!
 The nurse was like I need you to start pushing now, I can see the baby’s head.
 My cousin called my husband to see where he was and he was just arriving at the hospital since we lived an hour away.
 My husband ran to my room just in time for the birth.
 Within 15 mins and a couple of pushes baby James was here before the doctor was even able to arrive!
 Born at 6:45 am 8 lbs 7 oz, without an induction, and 15 mins before my induction was even going to begin, James was here and he was perfect!
 I held him and I cried because I was holding my beautiful little man but also I was happy that my horrible pregnancy was finally over.